dominant-strategies/quai-docusaurus/docs/participate/mining/gpu-miner/gpu-miner-faq.md

 There are two major factors that miners should consider when deciding which slice of the network to mine in the Iron Age Testnet:

 1. Difficulty - during the Iron Age, Mainnet Rewards for mining are determined based on each address's proportion of total blocks mined.
 Thus, miners are consistently incentivized to mine the lowest-difficulty slice of the network.
-The slice that has the lowest difficulty will change over time as miners come online and move their hashrate around; to find which chain currently has the lowest difficulty, you can check the [Quai Stats](https://stats.quai.network/) page.
+The slice that has the lowest difficulty will change over time as miners come online and move their hash rate around; to find which chain currently has the lowest difficulty, you can check the [Quai Stats](https://stats.quai.network/) page.
 2. Latency - if all slices of the network are operating at approximately the same difficulty, miners may still be able to gain an additional advantage by selecting the slice of the network they have the lowest latency to.
-This will minimize a miner's chances of proposing blocks that get uncled, reducing wasted hashrate.
+This will minimize a miner's chances of proposing blocks that get uncled, reducing wasted hash rate.
 Latency is a secondary optimization to difficulty -- it is up to miners to determine at what point they believe they can benefit from considering latency and which slice they have the lowest latency to.

 ### Tuning